wyj1026/bdzd/README.md

 then you can use the command everywhere you like.

 ## Requirements ##
-    The script requres requests and pyquery.
+    The script requres requests, pyquery and click.

 ## Author ##
 * Yijie Wang